 '''

 coforall elem in Mat do

 processElement(elem);

-writeln("This won't be printed until all elements have been processed");
+writeln("We won't get here until all elements have been processed");

 '''

-For a very large array, a coforall-loop would probably be overkill, since you would typically not want to create a distinct task for every array element.
+For very large arrays, coforall-loops tend to be overkill since you would not typically want to create a distinct task for every array element.
 In such cases, programmers would typically use the data-parallel constructs of the following section instead.
-In practice, the coforall loop tends to be used when the number of iterations is close to the target hardware's natural degree of parallelism, or when true concurrency between iterations is required.
+In practice, the coforall loop tends to be used when the number of iterations is close to the target hardware's natural degree of parallelism, or when true concurrency between iterations is required (e.g., if distinct iterations synchronize with one another).

-9.3.3 Data Parallelism
+6.3.3 Data Parallelism